Japsica248/Web-dev-test-Solum/B/README.md

 ### Input
 The first line contains an integer t (1 ≤ t ≤ 1000) — the number of test cases.
-Each of the next t lines contains one integer n (1 ≤ n ≤ 10¹⁸) — the total number of propulsion units.
+Each of the next t lines contains one integer n (1 ≤ n ≤ 10¹⁸) — the total number of propulsion units. <br>

-For example:
+For example:<br>
-Enter number of test cases: 4
+Enter number of test cases: 4<br>
-Enter number of propulsion units: 4
+Enter number of propulsion units: 4<br>

-If the input is of incorrect type, it will throw an error and will ask again for input.
+If the input is of incorrect type, it will throw an error and will ask again for input.<br>

-Enter number of test cases: r
+Enter number of test cases: r<br>
 Invalid input.
-Please enter an integer.
+Please enter an integer.<br>
-Enter number of test cases: 3
+Enter number of test cases: 3<br>

 ### Output
-It will output the minimum and maximum number of crafts, if the total number of propulsion units do not satisfy the given conditions, the number of crafts will be -1.
+It will output the minimum and maximum number of crafts, if the total number of propulsion units do not satisfy the given conditions, the number of crafts will be -1.<br>

-For example:
+For example:<br>
-Enter number of propulsion units: 4
+Enter number of propulsion units: 4<br>
-1 1
+1 1<br>
-Enter number of propulsion units: 7
+Enter number of propulsion units: 7<br>
--1
+-1<br>

 ### Execution
 1) Have python 3 installed.
-2) In the terminal/command prompt, open the foler B.
+2) In the terminal/command prompt, open the folder B.
 3) Use the command python main.py
 4) Enter the values as directed by the prompt.